Spectra-to-Structure and Structure-to-Spectra Inference Across the Periodic Table: Appendix

 \subsection{Experiment Results for Structure Descriptor Predictions}

-\paragraph{MNND Prediction Performance Across Elements and Distributions.} Figures \ref{fig:k_edge_mnnd_log10} and \ref{fig:mnnd_corr} evaluate the performance of XAStruct and a baseline RF model in predicting MNND from XAFS spectra from the edge of the K-edge.
+\paragraph{MNND Prediction Performance Across Elements and Distributions.} Figures \ref{fig:k_edge_mnnd_log10} and \ref{fig:mnnd_corr} evaluate the performance of XAStruct and a baseline RF model in predicting MNND from K-edge XAFS spectra.
 Figure \ref{fig:k_edge_mnnd_log10} presents the mean absolute errors (MAEs) of elements on the $\text{log}_{10}$ scale, while Figure \ref{fig:mnnd_corr} shows a correlation scatter plot between the predicted and true MNND values in the dataset.

 From Figure \ref{fig:k_edge_mnnd_log10}, XAStruct consistently outperforms the RF model across most elements, achieving lower prediction errors in both common and challenging atomic environments.
 The reduction in MAE is particularly notable for transition metals and heavier elements, where complex coordination environments often pose difficulties for tree-based models.